 - Summarize interprofessional team strategies for improving care coordination and communication in patients with central venous catheters.

 Central venous catheters (CVC) are frequently used in critical care units, hemodialysis units, and oncology units for the administration of intravenous fluids, medications, blood products, parenteral nutrition, vasoactive medications, hemodialysis, and hemodynamic monitoring.
 Unfortunately, the presence of indwelling CVCs increases the risk of the formation of thrombi, emboli, and infection than patients with peripheral catheters by 200%.

 Central line infections are more common than any other healthcare-related infection and account for 33,000 deaths per year.
-Additionally, CVC infections are associated with increased morbidity, increased mortality, increased length of stay, increased healthcare costs, increased diagnostic tests, and increased antimicrobial use.
-The development of central line-associated bloodstream infection (CLABSI) may increase the patients’ length of stay up to three weeks for an average additional healthcare cost of $33,000.
+Additionally, CVC infections are associated with increased morbidity, mortality, length of stay, healthcare costs, diagnostic tests, and antimicrobial use.
+The development of central line-associated bloodstream infection (CLABSI) may increase the patients’ length of stay by up to three weeks for an average additional healthcare cost of $33,000.

 Anatomy and Physiology

 There are three common sites for the insertion of a CVC: the internal jugular vein, subclavian vein, and femoral vein.
 Each of these has its own advantages and disadvantages.
 The common features between all sites are that all involve a skin puncture, dilated tract through the skin, subcutaneous and muscle layers, insertion into a proximal peripheral vessel, and a catheter that is fed into the vena cava.
 This procedure requires knowledge of the surface and ultrasound anatomy of these areas.Infection rates are known to differ between anatomical sites with significantly lower rates of infection in subclavian lines and significantly greater levels of infection in femoral sites.

 There are multiple indications for central line placement: